 DOS Stub Program

 A stub is a tiny program or a piece of code that is run by default when the execution of an application starts.
-This stub prints out the message “This program cannot be run in DOS mode” when the program is not compatible with Windows.

 So if we run a Win32-based program in an environment that doesn’t support Win32, we will get this informative error message.